someshjain8157/TeacherAI/README.md

 # TeacherAI

-TeacherAI is a FastAPI-based educational assistant for Grade 9 students.
+TeacherAI is a FastAPI-based educational assistant for students.
 It lets users ask questions about textbook content, get answers with retrieval-augmented generation (RAG), and receive quiz-style or study-help responses grounded in local PDF books.

 ## 1. Setup